SchizoDuckie/Node-CLI/README.md

 cli.color('yellow', cli.bold).write('Here is some yellow text.');
 ```

-If you are not satisfied with the provided styles, it's possible to pass SGR codes directly as .
+If you are not satisfied with the provided text styles, it's possible to pass SGR codes directly.
 For example:

 ```javascript
 cli.color('green', 'default', 'bold', 4, 7); //same as cli.color('green', 'default', 'bold', 'underscore', 'inverse');